neondatabase/website/content/docs/introduction/read-replicas.md

 ## Get started with read replicas

-Read replicas are a paid plan feature.
 To get started, refer to the [Working with read replicas](/docs/guides/read-replica-guide) guide.